We were able to interview one of the designers behind Imps & Elfs! This is a real treat for readers. Please enjoy!

 On Sustainability – When you make baby clothes “out of love for them then you must have a twisted mind not to care about the environment”

 You’ve been around since 1997 and much has occurred in the world of fashion since then.
 Do you feel that you have moved away from your original goal of being, “…a modest children’s label without frills or fancies, which concentrates on the shape of the child”?
 Or do you feel that each season you reinterpret and reinvent that philosophy?

-It seems so counter intuitive that many children’s clothing designers don’t know where their products are coming from or by whom they are being made, especially considering they are designing for children.
+It seems so counter-intuitive that many children’s clothing designers don’t know where their products are coming from or by whom they are being made, especially considering they are designed for children.
 What prompted your initial move towards fair trade, child labor-free?

 When you start a label for children out of love for them then you must have a twisted mind not to care about the environmental and social aspects of producing the actual clothes for them.

 In 2006, Ode Magazine named Imps & Elfs the “Top Organic Company of the Year” for your contributions to sustainable selling practices.
 How was that for you?
 Have you changed your practices to become even greener since then?